ds-umass/GraphMini/README.md

-# GraphMini-Artifacts
+# GraphMini
-Artifacts for GraphMini
+Artifacts for "GraphMini: Accelerating Graph Pattern Matching Using Auxiliary Graphs"

 # Hardware Requirements
 1. 128GB of free RAM to preprocess the graph Friendster correctly.